Automattic/jetpack/to-test.md

 Once you've done so, select a theme, make sure the Search feature is enabled under Jetpack > Settings > Search, and then head over to Appearance > Customize to add the Jetpack Search widget to your site.

-Once that's done, you can start testing that new searchform on your site, and let us know how that goes!
+Once that's done, you can start testing that new search form on your site, and let us know how that goes!

 ### SSO